Ercot approves West Texas power transmission upgrades

 Milder weather and fewer generation outages were key factors in keeping operating reserves available this summer, ERCOT said.

-The biggest transmission and generation companies in Texas include Luminant and Oncor, units of privately held Energy Future Holdings; CenterPoint Energy Inc (CNP.N); American Electric Power Co Inc (AEP.N); PNM Resources Inc (PNM.N), NRG Energy Inc (NRG.N), Exelon Corp (EXC.N), NextEra Energy Inc (NEE.N) and Calpine Corp (CPN.N).
+The biggest transmission and generation companies in Texas include Luminant and Oncor, units of privately held Energy Future Holdings; CenterPoint Energy Inc ; American Electric Power Co Inc ; PNM Resources Inc, NRG Energy Inc, Exelon Corp, NextEra Energy Inc and Calpine Corp.

-(Reporting by Scott DiSavino in New York; Editing by Lisa Von Ahn)
+U.S. GASOLINE MARGINS FALL TO LOWEST SINCE MAY 10 AFTER API DATA

+FRENCH PRESIDENT MACRON TALKED TO ABU DHABI PRINCE OVER PHONE, EXPRESSED DEEP CONCERN OVER RISING TENSIONS IN THE GULF - SOURCE